HEL-3950 Master's Thesis in Public Health - 30 ECTS

 Through the thesis, the student needs to demonstrate that he/she masters relevant methods that have been demonstrated during the program, show the ability to work independently, demonstrate insight, reflection, and maturity within the given field of study.

 - be able to demonstrate a critical attitude to research ethics and copyright requirements

-- be able to do an autonomous in depth study on a defined topic, using relevant scientific theories and methods from earlier courses in the programme
+- be able to do an autonomous in-depth study on a defined topic, using relevant scientific theories and methods from earlier courses in the program

 - be able to demonstrate a critical attitude to the source material and literature